Build a simple Javascript app that calls the Unified.to API

 The Lever integration is now activated in your Sandbox environment.
 This allows you to make test API calls and get a feel for the Unified API without needing to connect to a real Lever account.

-Add the Unified.to Embedded Widget to your app
+Step 3: Add the Authorization embedded component to your app

-The Embedded Widget displays a list of your activated integrations.
+The Authorization embedded component displays a list of your activated integrations.
 Your customers can use it to authorize access to third-party vendors for your app.
 We'll dynamically inject the widget script into the DOM using JavaScript, which allows us to use the environment variables we defined earlier.

 const script = document.createElement('script');